-'Be compassionate just as your Father is compassionate.
-Do not judge, and you will not be judged; do not condemn, and you will not be condemned; forgive, and you will be forgiven.
-Give, and there will be gifts for you: a full measure, pressed down, shaken together, and overflowing, will be poured into your lap; because the standard you use will be the standard used for you.'
+Jesus said to his disciples: "Be merciful, just as your Father is merciful.
+"Stop judging and you will not be judged.
+Stop condemning and you will not be condemned.
+Forgive and you will be forgiven.
+Give and gifts will be given to you; a good measure, packed together, shaken down, and overflowing, will be poured into your lap.
+For the measure with which you measure will in return be measured out to you."

-• These three brief verses of today’s Gospel (Lk 6, 36-38) are the final part of a brief discourse of Jesus (Lk 6, 20-38).
-In the first part of his discourse, he addresses himself to the disciples (Lk 6, 20) and to the rich (Lk 6, 24) proclaiming four beatitudes for the disciples (Lk6, 20-23), and four curses for the rich (Lk 6, 20-26).
-In the second part, he addresses himself to all those who are listening (Lk 6, 27), that is, the immense crowd of poor and sick, who had come from all parts (Lk 6, 17-19).
-The words which he addresses to this people and to all of us are demanding and difficult: to love the enemy (Lk 6,27), not curse them (Lk 6, 28), offer the other cheek to the one who slaps you on one and do not complain if someone takes what is ours (Lk 6, 29).
+These three brief verses of today’s Gospel (Lk 6:36-38) are the final part of a brief discourse of Jesus (Lk 6:20-38).
+In the first part of His discourse, He addresses Himself to the disciples (Lk 6:20) and to the rich (Lk 6:24) proclaiming four beatitudes for the disciples (Lk 6:20-23), and four curses for the rich (Lk 6:20-26).
+In the second part, He addresses Himself to all those who are listening (Lk 6:27), that is, the immense crowd of poor and sick, who had come from all parts (Lk 6:17-19).
+The words which He addresses to this people and to all of us are demanding and difficult: to love the enemy (Lk 6,27), not curse them (Lk 6:28), offer the other cheek to the one who slaps you on one, and do not complain if someone takes what is ours (Lk 6:29).
 How can this difficult advice be understood?
-The explanation is given in the three verses of today’s Gospel, from which we draw the centre of the Good News brought by Jesus.
+The explanation is given in the three verses of today’s Gospel from which we draw the center of the Good News brought by Jesus.